mwo-dk/ssndk/README.md

 A minor package that helps working with danish social security numbers.
 The library is written in F#, but convenient C#-friendly extensions have been provided as well.

-Simply install the package ssndk
+Simply install the package ssndk from [nuget.org](https://www.nuget.org/packages/SSNDK)

 Danish social security numbers are strings, that usually are represented as either ```DDMMYYNNNN``` or ```DDMMYY-NNNN```, where: